Mathematics Placement Exam

 of time available before beginning the exam.

-If a student does well on the Math Placement Exam, the student can then take the
+If a student does well on the Mathematics Placement Exam, the student can then take the

 of thirty questions, and these thirty questions cover college algebra and trigonometry